 - Micky Simon of Area 88 is an American veteran whose flashbacks show that he had a great deal of trouble adjusting to civilian life after the Vietnam War.
 In particular, he jumps at the sound of aircraft overhead.
 Ultimately, he leaves to join a foreign legion air force in North Africa.

-- In 2004's remake of Walking Tall, Dwayne "The Rock" Johnson plays a returning soldier who must clean up his small town after drug dealers and criminals overrun it.
+- In Walking Tall (2004), Dwayne "The Rock" Johnson plays a returning soldier who must clean up his small town after drug dealers and criminals overrun it.

 - Tom Cruise plays a returning vet in Cocktail, though this is one of the rare examples where what he learned in the military proved of no use to him later on.